Spy for President Roosevelt

 Claim: Earhart went down on New Britain Island in Papua New Guinea

 Claim: During a 1945 patrol, Australian Army Corporal Don Angwin saw aircraft wreckage on New Britain, 40 miles southwest of Rabaul.
 He recalled seeing 'Pratt & Whitney' and finding a metal tag.
 After reporting the wreck, another member of his unit recorded notations on a map including 'Ref 600 H/P S3H1 C/N1055'.
 This map was acquired by Angwin in 1993.
 During 1990, after seeing a TV documentary about Amelia Earhart, he contacted researchers and told his story in several Australian newspapers.
 Angwin, who died in 2001, never refuted his belief that the aircraft wreck he saw in 1945 was Earhart's Electra.

-Facts: No photographs of the metal tag are available for study.
+Facts: No photographs of the metal tag are available for independent study or verification.
 No photographic or physical evidence of Electra wreckage on New Britain has been presented.

 Commentary on the New Britain Theory